eirinin/blog/_posts/2016-03-13-test-driven-development-in-julia.md

 Yet another, is to use another way to make the sum.

 Since this post explains the usage of TDD, it ends here.
-You can continue with this problem until you can make a complete converted of roman to decimal.
+You can continue with this problem until you can make a complete conversor of roman to decimal.